chaoss/grimoirelab-tutorial/grimoireelk/producing_kibana_dashboards_with_grimoireelk.md

 # Producing Kibana dashboards with GrimoireELK

 [GrimoireEKL](http://github.com/grimoirelab/GrimoireELK) is an interim system oriented to produce Kibana-based dashboards with Perceval and friends.
-It provides some scripts (mainly `p2o.py` and `kidash.py`) to retrieve data from repositories related to software development, and produce everything needed to have a nice Kibana-based dashboard for it.
+It provides a Python module \(`grimoire_elk`\) with facilities for driving Perceval, enriching data, and uploading / downloading it to / from ElasticSearch.
+It includes as well some scripts \(mainly `p2o.py` and `kidash.py`\) to retrieve data from repositories related to software development, and produce everything needed to have a nice Kibana-based dashboard for it.

 In summary, `p2o.py`:

 * drives Perceval to retrieve data from repositories,
-* uploads the resulting data as raw indexes (collections of JSON documents) to ElasticSearch
+* uploads the resulting data as raw indexes \(collections of JSON documents\) to ElasticSearch
-* enrichs those raw indexes (produce new data with fields suitable to be used by Kibana dashboards)
+* enrichs those raw indexes \(produce new data with fields suitable to be used by Kibana dashboards\)
 * uploads that resulting data as enriched indexes to ElasticSearch

 In addition, `kidash.py`:

-* uploads dashboard definitions (including visualizations, searches and everything needed by them) to produce a Kibana dashboard
+* uploads dashboard definitions \(including visualizations, searches and everything needed by them\) to produce a Kibana dashboard

 In this chapter we will explore how to use these tools to produce complete Kibana-based dashboards.